 The momentum is building!

-Below you will find a few comments from music industry professionals regarding Jim Chesnut’s expanding body of work:
+Below you will find a few comments from fans and music industry professionals regarding Jim Chesnut’s expanding body of work:

 From Music Row Magazine (May 10, 2018):

 DISClaimer receives a blast from the past this week by Nashville insider Robert K. Oermann:

 “It’s the 1980s all over again as Gene Watson, Karen Tobin, Gail Davies and Jim Chesnut all pop up with vibrant new sounds . . .
 Chesnut had a flurry of chart activity in the late ’70s and early ’80s on ABC, MCA, UA and Liberty.
 Now back in his native Texas, he has a new, ‘golden-years’ CD titled I Sure Do Miss My Hair.
 Its lead single is a lively two-step about still rocking while sliding into old age.”

 From Rowena Muldavin, Heartland Public Radio (May 2018):

 “I’ve been doing Country radio for quite a while.
 It’s a mix of new and old with an emphasis on independent artists who are simply not on Nashville’s radar.
 From the first note and lyric to the last on Jim’s latest album, I Sure Do Miss My Hair, I was nothing less than mesmerized by each song.
 What a stunning talent he is!
 “It’s an honor to play you on my show.
 We have as many or more listeners overseas than here in the U.S., and I know they’ll love you as much as I do!”

 From Townsend Miller, Austin American Statesman (Fall 1981): “The more I listen to Jim Chesnut sing, the more convinced I am that he has all the makings of a major star. . . .
 Jim moved to Austin this year, and I can’t understand why local clubs don’t book him more often.
 The same goes for the area’s newest national star, George Strait of San Marcos.”